Connect with us

 13. GAY

-A person who identifies as gay typically only feels sexual attraction towards people of the same gender (i.e for men, ).
-This term is often used by men, women and non-binary people.
+A person who identifies as gay typically only feels sexual attraction toward people of the same gender (i.e. men).
+This term is often used by men, women, and non-binary people.
 However, those in the community use it as an umbrella term.

 14. GYNESEXUAL OR GYNOSEXUAL

-This describes someone who is attracted to feminity, feminine qualities or someone who identifies as female.
+This describes someone who is attracted to feminity, feminine qualities or identifies as female.
 What does it mean to be gynesexual and how do you know if you are?

 15. HETEROSEXUALITY